-If you have received a letter from Ashland Fire & Rescue titled - Notice of Warning, or Notice of Violation and Order to Abate, for a property located in Ashland, it is because there is a known issue or history of this property violating one or more aspects of Ashland Municipal Code Chapter 9.04, Weeds & Noxious vegetation.
+If you have received a letter from Ashland Fire & Rescue titled - Notice of Warning, or Notice of Violation and Order to Abate, for a property located in Ashland, it is because there is a known issue on (or history of) this property violating one or more aspects of Ashland Municipal Code Chapter 9.04, Weeds & Noxious vegetation.
 You may not have received a Notice to Abate in the past regarding this property.Violations can range in severity and kind but all play a part in increasing the risks of wildfire around a home or business within our city and/or poses risks to the health of our watershed.

 Ashland Fire & Rescue is requesting owners and/or tenants of property in Ashland to better meet the requirements of AMC9.04 to help protect our community from wildfire.
-This warning letter is being issued at this time to give property owners and/or tenants extra time to prepare for next year’s fire season before legal actions may occur to bring a property into compliance with this ordinance.
+Warning letters are issued to give property owners and/or tenants extra time to prepare for fire season before legal actions may occur to bring a property into compliance with this ordinance.

 A Warning Letter is notstating that you willbe fined or your property forcibly abated, it is a warning regarding your legal responsibility that a property owner and/or tenant maybe fined if the violation(s) are, or become, a significant risk if not properly abated.

 Ashland Fire & Rescue is advising that greater efforts be made on any property with a history of non-compliance to meet the June 15th deadline for weed abatement and to maintain minimum fire safety standards throughout fire season.
-Minimum fire safety standards are listed in the letter you received.
+Minimum fire safety standards are listed in the letter you may receive.

 For further recommendations to improve the defensible space around your property beyond this ordinance, please visit fireadaptedashland.org.